Skip to content

 What Does an Integrated Implementation Look Like?

 More than two-thirds of large-scale tech programmes miss time, budget, or scope targets (BCG, 2024).
-Multi-product implementations need careful sequencing to avoid that outcome.
+With multi-product implementations, sequencing is everything.
+Get it wrong and you’re one of those two-thirds.

 Phase 1: Sales Cloud V2 (months 1-4).
-Start here because it delivers value fastest.
+Start here.
+It delivers value fastest.
 Configure pipeline management, opportunity tracking, and forecasting.
 Integrate with S/4HANA for master data.
-Sales teams see results within weeks.
+Sales teams start seeing results within weeks.
+That builds momentum for the rest.

 Phase 2: Service Cloud V2 (months 3-6, overlapping).
 Build on the account and contact data already in Sales Cloud.
 Configure case management, SLAs, and communication channels.
-The integration between Sales and Service means reps see open tickets and service agents see pipeline context.
+Now sales reps see open tickets and service agents see pipeline context.
+That overlap is where it starts clicking.

 Phase 3: Commerce Cloud (months 5-10).
-The most complex product, benefiting from the customer data already established in Sales and Service.
-Deploy the storefront, connect product catalogues, and integrate order data with Sales Cloud for account manager visibility.
+The most complex product, and it benefits enormously from the customer data already established in Sales and Service.
+Deploy the storefront, connect product catalogues, integrate order data with Sales Cloud so account managers have full visibility.

 Phase 4: Integration hardening (months 8-12).
-Stress-test all integration flows, resolve edge cases, and tune error handling.
-This phase is often under-budgeted — don’t make that mistake.
+Stress-test every integration flow, resolve edge cases, tune error handling.
+I reckon this phase is the most under-budgeted thing in enterprise IT.
+Don’t be that project.

 Where Does the Integration Add the Most Value?

 Organisations that engage experienced ERP consultants report an 85% success rate in implementations (Panorama Consulting, 2025).
-The value of integration is measured in unified customer context, not just connected systems.
+The value isn’t connected systems per se.
+It’s unified customer context.

 360-degree customer view.
-When all three products share data, every team — sales, service, and commerce operations — sees the same customer.
-Purchase history, support interactions, pipeline status, and online behaviour — all in one place.
+When all three products share data, every team sees the same customer.
+Purchase history, support interactions, pipeline status, online behaviour.
+One place, one truth.
+Sounds obvious until you’ve lived through the alternative.

 Proactive service.
-Service Cloud V2 agents can see that a customer recently placed a large order through Commerce Cloud.
-If that customer opens a support ticket, the agent knows the context without asking.
-That’s the difference between “Can you tell me your order number?” and “I can see your order from Tuesday — let me look into that.”
+A Service Cloud V2 agent sees that a customer recently placed a large order through Commerce Cloud.
+That customer opens a support ticket.
+The agent already has context.
+That’s the difference between “Can you tell me your order number?” and “I can see your order from Tuesday, let me look into that.”
+Small thing.
+Massive impact on how customers feel about you.

 Revenue protection.
-Sales Cloud V2 can surface accounts with open critical support tickets.
-Before a renewal conversation, the account manager knows about unresolved issues and can coordinate with service to resolve them first.
-No surprises.
+Sales Cloud V2 surfaces accounts with open critical support tickets.
+Before a renewal conversation, the account manager knows about unresolved issues and can coordinate with service to fix them first.
+No nasty surprises.

 Operational efficiency.
-Automated data flows eliminate manual data entry between systems.
-When an order is placed in Commerce, it appears in Sales.
-When a case is resolved in Service, the account record updates in Sales.
-Less manual work, fewer errors, faster response times.
+Automated data flows kill manual data entry between systems.
+An order placed in Commerce appears in Sales.
+A case resolved in Service updates the account record in Sales.
+Less manual work.
+Fewer errors.
+Faster response times.

 FAQ